rachelself/recommendation_tracker/USER_STORIES.md

 ## Tracker adds a new entry

 As a tracker
-In order to remember a specific new recommendation
+In order to remember a specific new recommendation,
 I want to enter a new entry for that category.
-Usage: ./rectrack "1" "add"
+Usage: `./rectrack "1" "add"`

 Acceptance Criteria:
 * This builds on the category details screen